donmccurdy/donmccurdycom-2017/src/posts/0015-exporting-gltf-2-0-from-maya-lt-2.md

 * [Blender](https://www.blender.org/)
 * [Blender glTF exporter](https://github.com/KhronosGroup/glTF-Blender-Exporter/)

 All of these are available for Windows or macOS.
-As of this writing, the most reliable way to create glTF 2.0 assets is through the official Blender exporter.
 Because Blender cannot import recent versions of FBX, my workflow uses COLLADA as an intermediate format.

-The post _does not_ cover how to create PBR materials — a follow-up post will go into texturing with [Substance Painter](https://www.allegorithmic.com/products/substance-painter) and exporting PBR metal/rough assets.
+The post _does not_ cover how to create PBR materials — for that, refer to the [Blender exporter's documentation](https://github.com/KhronosGroup/glTF-Blender-Exporter/blob/master/docs/user.md).
+Default Blender materials should generally work, but support for Cycles nodes is quite minimal unless using the glTF-specific Cycles nodes included with the exporter.
+Support for the Principled BSDF node is also missing, but likely to be added soon.

 For an alternative workflow using Blender and COLLADA2GLTF, you may want to try with Diego Goberna’s excellent article, [glTF Workflow for A-Saturday-Night](https://blog.mozvr.com/a-saturday-night-gltf-workflow/), instead.